stephlsechrist/c_shell/README.md

 ./myshell
 ```
 The shell is basic and assumes all commands will be separated by a space.
 It is case sensitive, just
-like Linux terminal. cd and pwd are built-ins for the shell, and unfortunately, I ran out of time to
+like Linux terminal. cd and pwd are built-ins for the shell.

-implement piping. & operator sort of works.
-To exit the shell, type exit.
+The & operator I have implemented only works if the & is at the end of the line and next command is
+on a new line.
+Example:
+myshell >> test &
+myshell >> test

+Pipe implemented; collaborated with Thoams Sechrist and used Souza's example on iLearn as well.

 ## List Extra Credit comepleted (if not attempted leave blank)